logicx24/logicx24.github.io/resume/index.md

 * **Reddit Macro Bot:** I created a basic programming language that allows you to interact with real-time events on Reddit.
 This is implemented through a Reddit Bot, and can be interacted with by "summoning" the bot's username on Reddit, and writing a code block in the special, Python-esque syntax.

+* **Reimburse:** At a hackathon, my group made an Android App, an Iphone App, and a Web Platform to improve the process of travel reimbursements for companies and employees/interviewees.
+Instead of having to store receipts, you can now just take a picture of your receipt on the mobile app.
+This is then sent to our OpenCV/Tesseract backend, which will pull out the price and the date, and store that in a database.
+You do this for all your expenses.
+The company can then open our web platform, and see all of your transactions, and approve them and pay with stripe all at once, or individually.

 And many more!
 I code too much to list everything I do.
 ￼